14 Instrumental Variables

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The F-statistic on samesex is very large (over 100), indicating a strong instrument.
+The F-statistic on samesex is very large (well into the hundreds), indicating a strong instrument.

 Step 2: Get Predicted Values